CBD oil for cats

 Older cats with restlessness, nocturnal activity, or disorientation benefit from accompanying administration |

-Is CBD oil safe and legal for cats?
+Is CBD oil safe and lawful for cats?

-CBD oil for cats is available in Germany and Austria legally available, provided it THC-free is and considered non-medical product is sold.
-It is considered safe, when correctly dosed and tailored to animal needs.
-Particularly critical are Additives that are harmful to cats, as well as non-approved human preparations.
-Veterinary-supervised use is especially essential for sick animals.
+CBD oil for cats is available in Germany and Austria is legally available, provided it THC-free and is regarded as a non-medicinal product is marketed.
+It is considered safe, if correctly dosed and tailored to animal needs.
+Particularly critical are additives that are incompatible with cats, as well as unapproved human preparations.
+Veterinary supervision is especially essential for sick animals.

 Legal situation in Germany and Austria